BrandXX/brandxx.github.io/css/README.md

 - Test all changes on mobile, tablet, and desktop views
 - Use flexbox for layout when possible
 - Keep selectors as simple as possible
+- Follow the image naming convention (section-name-image.png)
+- Alternate image positions (left/right) for visual interest using the `reverse` class

 ## Troubleshooting